V4Fire/Client/src/components/base/b-router/README.md

 #### Default route parameters

-When we invoke the router transition methods, we can attach extra parameters to a transition, such as a query or URL parameters.
+When we call the router transition methods, we can attach additional parameters to the transition, such as query parameters or a URL.
-Still, also, we can specify default parameters for any route that will be automatically attached for every transition.
+However, we can also specify default options for any route, which will be automatically attached to each transition.

 ```js
 export default {